 A Sermon on Romans 9:18-24Read more

 Who is responsible for a hard heart?
-Is it something we do or something God does to us?
-In this powerful sermon, Dr. Martyn Lloyd-Jones introduces us to the challenging subject of God’s sovereignty and man's responsibility.
-Scripture speaks of God’s sovereign choice first of the nation of Israel, and then of individuals within that nation such as choosing Jacob over Esau.
-Yet we also see man's decisions to reject God.
+Is it something one does or something God does to them?
+In this sermon on Romans 9:18–24 titled “Who Art Thou, O Man?”
+Dr. Martyn Lloyd-Jones introduces the challenging subject of God’s sovereignty and humanity’s responsibility.
+Scripture speaks of God’s sovereign choice first of the nation of Israel and then of individuals within that nation such as Jacob over Esau.
+Yet a person’s decision to reject God is also seen.
 How can God allow such rebellion to exist?
-The Doctor explains that in many cases, it is so God’s power may be seen in how He handles evil.
-Yet some may ask, how can God find fault with people since He is sovereign.
-The question is valid since even Paul incorporates it in this passage, yet before it can be addressed Dr. Lloyd-Jones exhorts us to examine our motive so that we do not question God from a place of arrogance or indignation.
-Our spirit must be contrite, knowing that our understanding is limited.
-Carefully consider who we are and follow the pathway of Moses before he walked on holy ground or of Isaiah who cautiously and humbly responded to God’s glory.
+Dr. Lloyd-Jones explains that in many cases, it is so that God’s power may be seen in how He handles evil.
+Yet some may ask, how can God find fault with people since He is sovereign?
+The question is valid since even Paul incorporates it in this passage, yet before it can be addressed, Dr. Lloyd-Jones encourages examination of motive so that one does not question God from a place of arrogance or indignation.
+A person’s spirit must be contrite, knowing that their understanding is limited.
+He encourages careful consideration of who one is and to follow the pathway of Moses before he walked on holy ground or of Isaiah who cautiously and humbly responded to God’s glory.

 Additional Scripture Translations